madingess/Decompression/README.md

 # Invocation

+First, if you have not already, activate the provided local environment for python3.6, which has locally installed the dependencies listed in *requirements.txt*.

+    source pyvenv/bin/activate

+After the pyvenv environment has been made the active version of Python, invoke the program as follows

     python3 ahmm_decompression.py inputfile(s) -o outputfile(s) --algorithm=1

   Note that the super-resolution model does not accept output file specifications and only outputs .png files.
 Output file names are chosen according the input-file names in the format:  INFILE_ne4x.png  (with the input-file file's extension removed)